ManuRS/manurs.github.io/README.md

 # manurs.github.io
-Is not a bug it's a feature
+Is not a bug, it's a feature